 At the core of the OS (like a piece of popcorn) is the kernel.

-For a beginner (like me!) it can be a little difficult to describe the difference between a kernel and an operating system.
+For a beginner it can be a little difficult to understand the difference between a kernel and an operating system.
 The kernel is the most important part of the operating system.
 The kernel is the thing that takes information from software and executes tasks while managing all the resources to deliver the required actions without crashing the system.
 It ties together the software with the hardware, and enables the user to control the system.
 The kernel has complete control over the computer.
 Technically the kernel is a component of the operating system but it is definitely the main attraction.

 When you install a new operation system on a computer, it is likely a reasonably large file.
 The kernel will actually be quite small, with the “extras” that make up the rest of the OS forming the bulk.